-Every scheme will be required to make a positive contribution to create a world class, sustainable place which all Mancunians can benefit from, and will phases of development.
-Where necessary, these will be secured through the use of Planning Obligations. neighbourhood management, community and social infrastructure, as well as employment and training initiatives through the construction and operationa include the requirement to make appropriate contributions to on-site and offsite transport, remediation, public realm investment, affordable housing,
+Every scheme will be required to make a positive contribution to create a world class, sustainable place which all Mancunians can benefit from, and will include the requirement to make appropriate contributions to on-site and offsite transport, remediation, public realm investment, affordable housing, neighbourhood management, community and social infrastructure, as well as employment and training initiatives through the construction and operational phases of development.
+Where necessary, these will be secured through the use of Planning Obligations.